 Scientific research uncovered a disturbing connection between Pfizer's injectable birth control medication Depo Provera (medroxyprogesterone acetate) and an increased risk of developing brain tumors called meningiomas.
+A landmark 2024 study in the British Medical Journal found women using Depo-Provera for over one year were 5.55 times more likely to develop these potentially life-threatening tumors.
 The finding prompted women across the United States to file Depo Provera lawsuits seeking compensation for injuries they believe resulted from using this popular contraceptive.
-These Depo shot lawsuits are consolidated before Judge M. Casey Rodgers of the Northern District of Florida.
+As of August 2025, over 550 Depo shot lawsuits have been consolidated in a federal multidistrict litigation (MDL) before Judge M. Casey Rodgers in the Northern District of Florida.

 This litigation centers around allegations that Pfizer and other manufacturers failed to adequately warn patients and healthcare providers about the serious risks associated with Depo Provera, despite evidence suggesting they may have known about these dangers for years.